nibbletech-labs/tomfrench.net/content/articles/digital-transformation-case-study.md

 ## Lessons Learned

-The biggest lesson? [[Digital transformation is about people, not technology]].
+The biggest lesson?
+Digital transformation is about people, not technology.
 The tech was the easy part—changing mindsets and behaviors was the real challenge.

-> [!success] ROI Achievement
+> **✅ ROI Achievement**
 > The project paid for itself in 8 months through operational savings alone, not counting increased customer lifetime value.

 ## What I'd Do Differently